SystemRDL/PeakRDL/docs/for-devs/rdl_gotchas.rst

 * Does my PeakRDL extension support this scenario?
 Should it?
 * If not, is it because the scenario is irrelevant to my application?
 Or is it a limitation in my tool?
-* If it is a limitation, does my extension extension validate and warn the user that it is not supported?
+* If it is a limitation, does my extension validate and warn the user that it is not supported?

 To be clear, "limitations" are normal and often necessary.
 Some of the edge-cases described below are borderline preposterous, but do show up in the